CTalvio/Ultrachromic/README.md

 # Ultrachromic

 The final form, the true evolution of the chromic theme saga!
-The old trilogy of chromic themes are deprecated, as their appearances can be replicated using Ultrachomic.
+The old trilogy of chromic themes are deprecated, as their appearances can be replicated using Ultrachromic.

 This is a custom theme for Jellyfin mediaserver created using CSS overrides.
 Note that I maintain this theme to be compatible with whatever version of Jellyfin I am currently using.
 Which is usually the latest stable release.
 You can therefore assume that using the theme on older versions may not work, but also that if a new release breaks something, that I will fix it.
 If you encounter unthemed elements or something broken, open an issue.